ODonnellM/clickLight/README.md

 * Color's need to be RGB string values
 * no method for deletion of an instance
-* only area tags of type 'rectangle' will work
+* only mapped area tags of type 'rectangle' will work